 Agreement to incorporate data processing terms and conditions substantially similar to the requirements provided at [INSERT LINK TO APPROVED FORM], without any further approval of ICANN, provided that Registry Operator MUST promptly deliver any such amended or restated Registry-Registrar Agreement to ICANN.
 Upon ICANN’s receipt thereof, such amended or restated Registry-Registrar Agreements will be deemed to supplement or replace, as applicable, the approved Registry-Registry Agreement that is attached as an appendix (if any) to Registry Operator’s Registry Agreement.

 7. Requirements Applicable to Registrars Only

+NCSG Comment: ICANN should recognize its role as a data controller, and provide a standard explanation to all registrants (globally) about all data processing that is carried on by registries and registrars as part of their contractual compliance obligations.
+It should explain its own compliance operations, the auditing and system testing it engages in, its role in complex investigations and emergency reassignment of names in the event of registrar default, its role in escrow as a party to the contract with the escrow agent, etc. Registrars should simply point to the weblink where this is outlined, for operations in which they are the processor.
+They have different obligations in their customer relationships, depending on what services they offer, and they need to explain those roles as a controller if indeed they have them.

 7.1.
 Notices to Registered Name Holders Regarding Data Processing.
 Registrar SHALL provide notice to each existing, new or renewed Registered Name Holder stating: